impress/impress.js/DOCUMENTATION.md

 });
 ```

-Triggers the `impress:stepleave` in the Root Element when the presentation navigates away from the current Step Element.
+Triggers the `impress:stepleave` event in the Root Element when the presentation navigates away from the current Step Element.

 **Example:**
 ```JavaScript